-Stevenage Sports Facility Assessment and Strategy (2014)
+Stevenage Sports Facility Assessment and Strategy

-Stevenage Green Space Strategy 2010-2020
+(2014) Stevenage Green Space Strategy 2010-2020

-As a New Town, Stevenage was planned to incorporate an extensive network of green and blue infrastructure.
-In addition to providing a positive visual impact, green and blue infrastructure promotes healthy lifestyles, community cohesion, and biodiversity.

-Stevenage has four parks and gardens: the Bowling Green, Millennium Gardens, Town Centre Gardens and Fairlands Valley Park.
-The town also contains amenity green spaces, which are small pieces of grassy land available for spontaneous or informal use.
-Natural and semi-natural open spaces in Stevenage include woodlands, grasslands, ponds, and hedgerows.

-Stevenage has several outdoor sports fields for football, rugby, cricket, golf, and bowls.
-Outdoor sports pitches are owned and managed by SBC, schools, or private sports clubs.

-SBC provides several play areas for children and young people and allotments where residents can rent space to grow their own produce.

-SBC reviewed its Open Space Strategy in 2014 in parallel with its Sports Facility Assessment and Strategy.
+- 11.1 As a New Town, Stevenage was planned to incorporate an extensive network of green and blue infrastructure.
+In addition to providing a positive visual impact, green and blue infrastructure promotes healthy lifestyles, community cohesion, and biodiversity. - 11.2 Stevenage has three formal open spaces: the Bowling Green, Millennium Gardens, Town Centre Gardens and ten parks: Canterbury Way Playing Fields, Chells Park, Fairlands Valley Park, Hampson Park, King George V Playing Fields, Meadway Playing Fields, Peartree Park, Ridlins End Playing Fields, Shephalbury Park and St Nicholas Park.
+The town also contains smaller amenity green spaces, which are small pieces of grassy land available for spontaneous or informal use.
+Natural and semi-natural open spaces in Stevenage include woodlands, grasslands, ponds, and hedgerows. - 11.3 Stevenage has several outdoor sports fields for football, rugby, cricket, golf, and bowls.
+Outdoor sports pitches are owned and managed by SBC, schools, or private sports clubs. - 11.4 SBC provides several play areas for children and young people and allotments where residents can rent space to grow their own produce. - 11.5 SBC reviewed its Open Space Strategy in 2014 in parallel with its Sports Facility Assessment and Strategy.
 The 2014 strategy revises open space standards and the hierarchy of principal open spaces.
-SBC plans to update its Sports Facility Assessment and Strategy from 2022.

-The 2014 strategy found that there has been a reduction in the amount of open space per person across Stevenage because the population has increased without a proportionate increase in open space.
-The strategy identified a requirement for a total increase of 40 hectares of open space to accommodate housing growth over the Local Plan period, with an increase required in each category of open space except for parks and gardens, reflecting the current surplus provision of parks and gardens.

-The 40 hectares of new open space should be comprised of amenity greenspace, natural and seminatural space, play areas, and allotments.
-Much of this will be required in strategic housing sites to the west, north, and southeast of Stevenage, but some open space should also be provided within central Stevenage to support housing growth in that area.
-SBC will seek to take a pragmatic, town-wide approach to the provision of open space in order to deliver meaningful and useable areas.
+SBC plans to update its Sports Facility Assessment and Strategy from 2022. - 11.6 The 2014 strategy found that there has been a reduction in the amount of open space per person across Stevenage because the population has increased without a proportionate increase in open space.
+The strategy identified a requirement for a total increase of 40 hectares of open space to accommodate housing growth over the Local Plan period, with an increase required in each category of open space except for parks and gardens, reflecting the current surplus provision of parks and gardens. - 11.7 The 40 hectares of new open space should be comprised of amenity greenspace, natural and semi- natural space, play areas, and allotments.
+Much of this will be required in strategic housing sites to the west, north, and southeast of Stevenage, but some open space should also be provided within central Stevenage to support housing growth in that

-The West of Stevenage development will provide a cricket pitch and/or football pitches, sports facilities, amenity green space, play areas, and connections into natural open space in North Hertfordshire.
+- area.
+SBC will seek to take a pragmatic, town-wide approach to the provision of open space in order to deliver meaningful and useable areas. - 11.8 The West of Stevenage development will provide a cricket pitch and/or football pitches, sports facilities, amenity green space, play areas, and connections into natural open space in North Hertfordshire.
 The North of Stevenage development will provide a country park, green amenity space, and play areas, and the South East of Stevenage development also plans to provide green infrastructure.